EbA-enhanced Climate Field Schools for Climate Resilience (EECCLiRe)

 Project Information

-After two years of collaboration with coffee-growing communities in Bali and East Nusa Tenggara (ENT) in Indonesia, EECCLiRe has successfully concluded.
-The project brought together scientists, government agencies, farmers, universities, coffee stakeholders, and grassroots organisations to enhance the adaptive capacities of coffee producers by integrating ecosystem-based principles and approaches into climate field schools, supported by alternative technologies and sustainability standards.
+The project “EbA Enhanced Climate Field Schools for Climate Resilience (EECCLiRe)” supported coffee-growing communities in Bali and East Nusa Tenggara (ENT) in Indonesia.
+Bringing together scientists, government agencies, farmers, universities, coffee stakeholders, and grassroots organisations, the project aimed to enhance the adaptive capacities of coffee producers by integrating ecosystem-based adaptation (EbA) principles and approaches into Indonesia’s Climate Field Schools (CFS), supported by alternative technologies and sustainability standards.
+In doing so, the project helped smallholder coffee farmers adapt to the growing impacts of climate change, such as unpredictable rainfall, increased pests, and declining soil quality.

 As climate impacts intensify, EECCLiRe leaves behind practical tools, local champions, and a strong foundation for continued collaboration.